 Transcranial Magnetic Stimulation (TMS) is an FDA-cleared therapy option for those struggling with treatment-resistant depression.
 While standard treatment options such as psychotherapy and medications may work for some, they don’t always bring depression into remission.

-With the use of NeuroStar Advanced Therapy, Inland Empire TMS can make long-term depression remission possible by bringing the brain back to its natural function.
+With TMS, Inland Empire TMS can make long-term depression remission possible by bringing the brain back to its natural function.

 This is just a sample of side effects, and each antidepressant may have unique side effects.